moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 ## Interacting with Price Feeds on the Tanssi Demo EVM Appchain {: #interacting-with-price-feeds-demo-evm-appchain }

-This tutorial will showcase interacting with a sample BTC/USD price feed contract on the demo EVM Appchain.
-This contract is [already deployed](https://3001-blockscout.a.dancebox.tanssi.network/address/0xFbe0a22f16eB990BB428956237eDd8EA798BdFFE){target=\_blank} on the demo EVM Appchain, so you can interact with it by accessing the aggregator contract at the below contract address:
+This tutorial will showcase interacting with a sample BTC/USDT price feed contract on the demo EVM Appchain, but you can interact any of the price feeds listed in [Supported Assets](#supported-assets).
+The BTC/USDT price feed is [deployed on the demo EVM Appchain](https://3001-blockscout.a.dancebox.tanssi.network/address/0x02093b190D9462d964C11587f7DedD92718D7B56){target=\_blank}, so you can interact with it by accessing the aggregator contract at the below contract address:

 ```
-0xFbe0a22f16eB990BB428956237eDd8EA798BdFFE
+{{ networks.dancebox.oracles.acurast.btc_usd }}
 ```

 For a refresher on setting up Remix to interface with your Appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
 Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM Appchain.